Awoyalejohn/RPSLS/README.md

 ![footer area](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/footer-image.PNG)

 - The modals
-  - A group of seven modals that will pop up depending on the condition
+  - A group of seven modals that will pop up depending on the condition.
-  - The how to modal shows how to play the game and can be closed by clicking the x  button or on background
+  - The how to modal shows how to play the game and can be closed by clicking the x  button or on background.
-  - Round win modal displays whenever the player wins a round
+  - Round win modal displays whenever the player wins a round.
-  - Round lose modal displays whenever the player wins a round
+  - Round lose modal displays whenever the player wins a round.
-  - Round draw modal displays whenever the player wins a round
+  - Round draw modal displays whenever the player wins a round.
   - Game win  modal displays the player won the game if the player wins 5 rounds.
-  - Gamelose  modal displays the player lost the game if  player loses 5 rounds
+  - Gamelose  modal displays the player lost the game if  player loses 5 rounds.
-  - Game draw modal displays whenever the player draws in 5 rounds
+  - Game draw modal displays whenever the player draws in 5 rounds.

 ![Round win modal](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/round-win.PNG)